zishengwu/vlm-ocr-webui/README.md

 3.  **Upload and Process**:
     - Click the upload area to select a PDF file.
-    - The system will automatically process the PDF using all configured APIs.
+    - The system will automatically process the PDF using all configured APIs in parallel.
-    - View the recognition progress and results in real-time.
+    - Each API processes pages sequentially, displaying results immediately after each page is completed.
+    - Monitor real-time progress and view results as they become available, without waiting for the entire document to finish processing.

 4.  **Review Results**:
-    - Compare results from different API configurations.
+    - Compare results from different API configurations as they stream in.
-    - Select the best result for each page.
+    - Select the best result for each page from the available options.
-    - Combine selected results into a final document.
+    - Combine selected results into a final document once all processing is complete.

 5.  **Export**: In the results area, you can view, copy, or download the recognized content in Markdown format.